danbiocchi/oxidizedoasis-websands/readme.md

 ## 🔧 Configuration

-Refer to the [Software Development Document](docs/Software_Development_Document.md) for detailed configuration instructions and environment variable descriptions.
+Refer to the [Software Development Document](docs/Software%20Development%20Document/TABLE%20OF%20CONTENTS.md) for detailed configuration instructions and environment variable descriptions.

-## 📚 Usage

-Refer to the [User Guide](docs/User_Guide.md) for detailed information on how to use the application.
+## 📋 Development Workflow

+The project follows a structured development workflow:

+1. **Feature Planning**: New features are first documented in the appropriate documentation files
+2. **Implementation**: Code is written following the project's architecture and coding standards
+3. **Testing**: Comprehensive tests are written for all new features
+4. **Review**: Code is reviewed for quality, security, and performance
+5. **Deployment**: Changes are deployed using the CI/CD pipeline

 ## 🧪 Testing